loginom/admin-guide-l10n/data-en/adapter/remove.md

 It is possible to deinstall Loginom Adapter in several ways:

-* To deinstall the application from the "Applications and components" window in Windows
+* To deinstall the application from the "Applications and Components" window in Windows
 * To launch the product installer having pressed the **"Deinstall"** button
 * To execute the following command in the command line as the administrator: